- Occasional hiccups in dogs are normal and are nothing to worry about.

 Recognizing Hiccups in Dogs

 When hiccups occur in dogs they can look pretty similar to hiccups in humans.
+They can occur even when pups are asleep.
 However, because most dogs don’t wear clothes, it can appear more dramatic when their chest vibrates forcefully causing some pet parents to run to their vets.

 Other things like coughing, regurgitation, and seizures may be confused for hiccups, however, there are usually features that differentiate them.